 Go to Settings > General > About and look for your device's serial number, IMEI/MEID, and ICCID.
 If you'd like to paste this information into Apple registration or support forms, tap and hold on the number and copy it.

-If you still haven't found the number that you need, check your physical device or use iTunes.
+If you still haven't found the number that you need, see below for other ways to locate it.

 - iPhone 6s Plus

 On these devices, you'll find the serial number in the Settings menu and the IMEI/MEID (the MEID is the first 14 digits of the IMEI) on the back.
 If you need support but you can't get to the Settings menu, you can use the IMEI/MEID instead of the serial number:

 - iPhone 6 Plus

 - iPhone 5

 On these devices, you can find the serial number and IMEI/MEID on the SIM tray:

 - iPhone 3G

 - iPhone 4s